raguay/MyLaunchBarActions/README.md

 This is my public repository for [LaunchBar 6](http://www.obdev.at/) Actions.
 My current actions are:

+To Buddhist Year
+---

+This action will convert the current date to the Buddhist calendar and display it in a notification.
+If a date string is passed, it will convert it to the Buddhist calendar and display it in a notification.
+The Buddhist date is also copied to the clipboard for easy insertion into a document.

 List Processor and List Processor - Options
 ---